hackclub/hackclub/workshops/backjack/README.md

 </details>

-### Did the player Hit or bust?
+### Did the player hit or bust?

 Then let define the function ` check_Hit_Bust_Stay() ` inside the **definition section**.

- + we will check first if the answer is equal to 1, Hit, which means player ask for another card to be drawn, therefore we must call a function that will draw another random number which will be store inside the variable ` Pl_card_cont `  that store any card that the player will ask for.
+ + We will check first if the answer is equal to 1, hit, which means player ask for another card to be drawn, therefore we must call a function that will draw another random number which will be store inside the variable ` Pl_card_cont `  that store any card that the player will ask for.

 ```C++
  void check_Hit_Bust_Stay(){